cyberphor/game-dev/README.md

 # game-dev
-Game ideas I am developing using the Godot engine and GDScript programming language.
+Games I am developing using the Godot engine.